bad63r/dotfiles/i3/README.md

 ### i3-workspace-names-daemon

-* check github page for installation and all settings `sudo pip3 install i3-workspace-names-daemon`
+* check github page for installation and all settings
+* in my dotfiles there is configuration file(fallow README file from there) `sudo pip3 install i3-workspace-names-daemon`

 ### adding sudo password prompt to programs that need it